manasakudumu/portfolio-mkudumu/docs/assignments/assignment3.md

         - location := coordinates

 ### Concept 7: Monitoring
-- Purpose: Ensure that caregivers or family members can periodically check in on the elderly user's well-being by receiving scheduled updates or prompts for user responses.
+- **Purpose:** Ensure that caregivers or family members can periodically check in on the elderly user's well-being by receiving scheduled updates or prompts for user responses.
-- Operational Principle: After setting up trusted contacts, the system monitors the user at regular intervals, prompting them to check in.
+- **Operational Principle**: After setting up trusted contacts, the system monitors the user at regular intervals, prompting them to check in.
-- State:
+- **State:**
     - userCheckInStatus: set Boolean
     - checkInSchedule: set DateTime
     - trustedContacts: set User
-- Actions:
+- **Actions:**
     - scheduleCheckIn (userId: String, schedule: DateTime)
         - schedule not in checkInSchedule
         - checkInSchedule[userId] := schedule